 Badmouthing Rajinikanth

 There was a lot of buzz in the months before Rajinikanth announced his political entry in December 2017.
-RJ Balaji, who had hogged limelight in the Jallikattu protest by making cringeworthy speeches in Marina Beach commented about Rajinikanth’s age and declared that he won’t be able to do much in politics.
+RJ Balaji, who had hogged the limelight in the Jallikattu protest by making cringeworthy speeches in Marina Beach, commented about Rajinikanth’s age and declared that he won’t be able to do much in politics.

-Again in 2022, at an event held at a private college in Chennai, RJ Balaji sparked controversy by criticizing Rajinikanth’s films for their ‘wrong’ portrayal of women.
+Again, in 2022, at an event held at a private college in Chennai, RJ Balaji sparked controversy by criticizing Rajinikanth’s films for their ‘wrong’ portrayal of women.

 Jealous Much?
 RJ Balaji Mocked Sivakarthikeyan